 So how do you go about doing this?
 A growing body of research tells us that the key to unlocking creativity isn’t speeding up and pushing harder, but rather slowing down and practicing mindfulness.
 You may be thinking, “Oh, well that sounds nice and all, but I don’t have time to sit around the campfire and sing Kumbayah all day – I’ve got real work to do.”
 But hear us out – you can supercharge your creativity (and begin reaping the many other benefits of mindfulness) by practicing for only 10 minutes per day.

-How Mindfulness Supports Creativity & Innovation
+How Mindfulness Supports Creativity & Innovation in Women Leaders

 1. Practicing mindfulness makes you more open-minded.

 Mindfulness meditation increases cognitive flexibility and switches on divergent thinking, allowing for new ideas to be generated.
-Those who practice mindfulness are better able to cultivate a “beginner’s mind” and are less blinded by past experiences, habitual thinking, and cognitive biases as a result.
+Women leaders who practice mindfulness are better able to cultivate a “beginner’s mind” and are less blinded by past experiences, habitual thinking, and cognitive biases as a result.
 We begin each session of our HNS Accelerate program with a mindfulness practice, which helps participants to be open to new ways of leading themselves and others.

 2. Practicing mindfulness reduces stress and anxiety.